PHBS/RM-QF/files/presentation.md

 # Proposal Presentation
-* Each student has 20 minutes including quick discussion/comments from the professors.
+* Each student has 15 minutes for presentation excluding discussion/comments from the professors.

 ## Presentation Schedule
 Student Number | Chinese Name | English Name